Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Finally, we may also want to do something to ensure that our Redis caching layer works correctly as well.
 Even though we're using it in our tests, it never actually returns a cached response because the database gets reset between tests.

 The problem with testing things like caching is that they can't be defined by functional requirements.
-A user, with no awareness of the app's internal affairs, has no way of knowing whether the responses are served from cache or not.
+A user, with no awareness of the app's internal affairs, has no way of knowing whether the responses are served from the cache or not.

 However, if our goal is only to test the integration between the app and Redis, we don't need to write implementation-aware tests and can do something like this instead: